mattermost/docs/source/administration/config-settings.rst

 Session Idle Timeout (minutes)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The number of minutes from the last time a user was active on the system to the expiry of the user's session.
 Once expired, the user will need to log in to continue.
 Minimum is 5 minutes, and 0 is unlimited.
+User sessions are cleared when a user tries to login in.
+Addiionally, a job runs every 24 hours to cleanse sessions from the sessions database tables.

 Applies to the desktop app and browsers.
 For mobile apps, use an EMM provider to lock the app when not in use.
 In High Availability mode, enable IP hash load balancing for reliable timeout measurement.